The Hill School Campus

 Lower School Building

-This building provides homerooms and adjacent breakout rooms to kindergarten through third grade students.
+This building provides homerooms and adjacent breakout rooms to junior kindergarten through third grade students.
 The building also houses the lower school science room, a kitchen, a computer lab, tutoring rooms, and a faculty work room.

 Science and Classroom Building